MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-eventhouse.md

     :::image type="content" source="media/eventhouse/new-eventhouse.png" alt-text="Screenshot of creating new Eventhouse item in Real-Time Analytics.":::

 1. Enter a name for the Eventhouse.
 Both an Eventhouse and its default child KQL database are created with the same name.
+The database name, like all items in Fabric, can be renamed at any time.

     > [!NOTE]
     > The Eventhouse name can contain alphanumeric characters, underscores, periods, and hyphens.
 Special characters aren't supported.